pascalhabluetzel/grifo/README.md

+### To do list

+- Write a bash or python code for what is now written in R (conversions between csv and fasta formats)
+-

 # BRICO
 BRICO is an analysis pipeline for nanopore metabarcoding sequence data.
 The name of the pipeline is derived of the French verb <em>bricoler</em> (to cobble sth) and describes how it integrates existing tools into a new pipeline.